JackReis/Hopper/README.md

 # Hopper Plugin

-Because nobody likes awkward line crashes.
+*Because nobody likes awkward line crashes.*

---

-Adds an arc to allow representation of a 'raised intersection' where two straight vectors intersect (for now).
+> Adds an arc to allow representation of a 'raised intersection' where two straight vectors intersect (for now).
 Credit to Ian Latchmansingh for [wishing this into existence](https://medium.com/@usonesinbetween/the-user-experience-circuit-8c373ea957b2).

---

-*Known issues:*
+⚜️

+## Known issues:

 When used on actual LINE objects (not vector segments drawn with the pen tool) the arc ends up in a weird spot.

---

-Roadmap:

-- FigJam
+## Speculative roadmap:

-- multi-segment lines
+- FigJam,
-- multi-line
+- multi-segment lines, accept multi-line input?

---

 BELOW THIS LINE everything is straight from Figma plugin instructions (easier to just install from [community page for the plugin](https://www.figma.com/community/plugin/1525183859635541717/hopper) ... but if you want to develop this further, please have at it.

---
+---

 Below are the steps to get your plugin running.
 You can also find instructions at: